Foxente/SWBF-I-The-Sith-Launcher/README.md

-# SWBF-I-The-Sith-Launcher
+# SWBF I The Sith Launcher
-It is the launcher for Star Wars Battlefront I, which expend stadart game abilities.
+It is the launcher for Star Wars Battlefront I, which expend standart game abilities.